Technical Writing

 My time with One Door (July 2016 - July 2018) included:

-• Updating the ~2y/o and obsolete user manual that had been created in Microsoft Word, and transforming it into a series of topic-based Help Portal articles
+• Updating the ~2y/o and obsolete Microsoft Word user manual.
+Transforming it into a series of topic-based help portal articles.

-• Identifying different user personas, and creating individual Help Portals with content tailored to respective personas
+• Identifying different user personas.
+Creating individual help portals with content tailored to respective personas.

-• Working with Engineering and Product to write API documents to support Professional Services, with a focus on documentation that both business users and technical users understand
+• Working with engineering and product to write API documents to support professional services.
+Create documentation that both business users and technical users understand.

-• Acting as a “detective” in understanding and documenting application functionality for internal users when questions arose (approximately 15% - 20% of my time was spent doing this on an ongoing basis)
+• Acting as a “detective” in understanding and documenting application functionality for internal users.
+I spent approximately 15% - 20% of my time doing this on an ongoing basis.

 Other Technical Writing